Glass and Crystal

 Relations between Calder and Barr are excellent, including a solo exhibition at MoMA in 1943.
 The artist would like to offer one of his objects to Barr but the director is reluctant, for ethical reasons.

 A standing mobile could finally be offered to Barr in 1966.
 Executed in 1942, it is a black hook 83 cm high featuring a mobile of ten pieces of glass.
-Remained in the family, it was sold by Sotheby's on May 11, 2016 for $ 8.3M including premium from a lower estimate of $ 3M, lot 5.
+Remained in the family, it was sold by Sotheby's on May 11, 2016 for $ 8.3M from a lower estimate of $ 3M, lot 5.

 Alfred H. Barr Jr, the founding director of the Museum of Modern Art, is a pioneer for the artistic relations between Europe and America.
 In 1939, he commissions a monumental work to Calder for the staircase of a new MoMA building.
 Made of steel wire and painted aluminum sheets, Lobster Trap and Fish Tail is a mobile in which the basket is made of steel wire.